MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/contains-operator.md

 # contains operators

-Filters a record set based on the provided value.
+Filters a record set based on the provided value with a case-insensitive search.
 The value represents a string contained in the searched column.

 The following table provides a comparison of the `contains` operators.
-For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).
+For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 > [!NOTE]
 > The following abbreviations are used in the table below: